Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ### make graph: Creating the AI Engine ADF Graph for Vitis Compiler Flow

-An ADF graph can be connected to an extensible Vitis platform (the graph I/Os can be connected to platform ports or ports on Vitis kernels through Vitis compiler connectivity directives).
+An ADF graph can connect to an extensible Vitis platform.
+That is, you can connect the graph I/Os to platform ports or ports on Vitis kernels through Vitis compiler connectivity directives:

 * The AI Engine ADF C++ graph of the design contains AI Engine kernels and PL kernels.
-* All interconnects between kernels are defined in the C++ graph
+* The C++ graph defines all interconnects between kernels
-* All interconnections to external I/O are fully specified in the C++ simulation testbench (`graph.cpp`) that instantiates the C++ ADF graph object.
+* The C++ simulation testbench (`graph.cpp`) that instantiates the C++ ADF graph object fully specifies all interconnections to external I/O.

 To compile the graph using the Makefile flow type (default `FFT_2D_DT=0`, `TARGET=hw_emu`, `FFT_2D_INSTS=1`, `ITER_CNT=16`, `EN_TRACE=0`, `FFT_2D_PT=2048`):